On this page

 DSW Specializations: Discover Where Your Strengths Lie

-Because the DSW is a practical doctorate and mostly for mid-career professionals, applicants should already know where their interests lie.
-This means that choosing a degree track may not be as difficult with a DSW as it could be with a PhD.
-However, your desired specialization could direct you toward or away from certain social work doctorates.
+The DSW is designed as a practical doctorate for mid-career professionals who typically have a clear understanding of their interests, making the process of choosing a degree track less challenging than it is for a PhD.
+However, it’s important to note that your desired specialization can play a significant role in determining which social work doctorate program is most suitable for you.
 If you’re searching for just the right online DSW program for your career path, consider the following specializations:

 Timeline: How Long Does It Take to Get a DSW Online?

-The time it takes to earn an online DSW depends on whether you plan to study full-time or part-time.
-Each program has different course load minimums and maximums that can influence your timetable.
-The standard requirement for completion of all coursework, exams, and dissertation is five years, but some programs may allow as many as eight years from start to finish.
+The timeline for completing an online DSW program will depend on whether you plan to study full-time or part-time, as well as the specific requirements of the program.
+Different DSW programs may have varying course load minimums and maximums that can impact the time it takes to complete the degree.
+Typically, it takes five years to finish all coursework, exams, and the dissertation, although some programs may offer up to eight years to complete the program.
 Below is a general timeline for study, though programs will vary.

 Year one